eByte23/Amazon.Lambda.SignalR/README.md

 ### Stages

-- [ ] - Make an APIGateway and Websockets gateway work together happily
+- [x] - Make an APIGateway and Websockets gateway work together happily = [ ] - Write tests
+- [ ] - Clean Up API lineup more with SignalR (e.g. hub activator)
 - [ ] - Work on SignalR API's
 - [ ] - Ask for help to make it better